How to Enable 4K on Your Vizio TV

 Let’s get straight to the point and show you how to enable 4K HDR on your Vizio TV for external devices.
 The native support will always be there, but you probably want a better picture on your PC, laptop, or console.

 - Download the Smartcast app for iOS or Android.

 - Then tap Inputs, and choose HDMI Color Subsampling.

-- Select HDR on the HDMI port you are using (for example, HDMI 1 or other port to which you connected your device).
+- Select HDR on your HDMI port (for example, HDMI 1 or another port to which you connected your device).

-Note that we are assuming that you’ve already connected your external device to your Vizio 4K TV.
+Note that we assume you’ve already connected your external device to your Vizio 4K TV.
 If not, connect it using an HDMI cable, and follow the steps above.
 Just remember the HDMI port you used.

-If you don’t like smart devices and apps, we hear you.
-You can do this via your Vizio TV’s settings, as well.
-The steps might slightly vary depending on the type of Vizio TV you are using.
-That’s why we mentioned the app solution first – it is more general.
+If you don’t like Smart devices and apps, we hear you.
+You can do this via the Vizio TV’s settings, as well.
+The steps might vary slightly depending on the type of Vizio TV you are using.
+That’s why we mentioned the app solution first—it is more general.

-Anyway, here are the instructions for enabling 4K HDR on the Vizio V Series 4K TVs (it should work the same for the M and P models):
+Here are the instructions for enabling 4K HDR on the Vizio V Series 4K TV.
+The process should work the same for the M and P models.

 - Power up your 4K Vizio TV.

 - Go to the Input Settings.